 The benefits of ginger are widespread.
-Ginger has anti-inflammatory properties, promotes good digestion by soothing the intestinal tract, promotes good motility, increases the production of bile, and is useful in easing nausea or cold and flu symptoms.
+Ginger has anti-inflammatory properties, promotes good digestion by soothing the intestinal tract, promotes good motility, increases the production of bile, and is useful in easing nausea.

 Lemons are loaded with vitamin C and a variety of other vitamins and minerals.
 They are antibacterial and help ward off unwanted pathogens.
 Lemons boost liver function, metabolism, and digestion.

 Raw honey is antibacterial, anti-inflammatory, and antifungal and is what makes this tea so delicious.
-I’ve had it without honey and it’s a much more intense experience!
+I’ve had it without honey and it’s a much more exhilarating experience!

-It is important to use fresh ginger and fresh lemon in this recipe to get the full health benefits of this amazing beverage.
+It’s important to use fresh ginger and lemon in this recipe to get the most health benefits from this comforting beverage

 Fresh Ginger Tea Recipe